nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

   - when checked: Opens any downloaded file if possible (depends on Adobe app).
 - Save to default folder: Saves downloaded files to your `User Documents\nuxeo_connector_files\downloads` folder.
   - When unchecked: the User will be presented with the System browser to choose a folder.
+- Choose folder location:  Select the location for your downloads.

 **Asset View**
 - Use Grid view: Displays assets in a gallery.